 Not surprisingly, a lack of tornadoes in Oklahoma also coincides with a below-average number of tornadoes country-wide so far in 2018.
 Preliminarily, around 270 tornadoes have formed so far in 2018, a number which is around 230 tornadoes below-average.
 But this year is still running above some previous low-tornado years like 2013 and 2015.

-So where are tornadoes occurring?
+tornadoes occurring?
 Mostly in areas farther east in the southeastern United States.
 States like Louisiana (49 tornadoes), Mississippi (37 tornadoes), and Alabama (34 tornadoes) have seen an above-average number of tornadoes so far this year through April 26.

 [The location of tornadoes across the United States from January 1 through April 30, 2018.
 The tornado data was taken from storm reports from the Storm Prediction Center and is preliminary.
 During the first four months of the year, not a single tornado formed over Oklahoma.
 The first tornado of the year for the state finally occurred at the beginning of May, setting a record for the latest first tornado of the year.
 NOAA Climate image using data from the Storm Prediction Center.]

 Simply put, the atmospheric set-up across the southern Plains in early spring was not great for the formation of the severe thunderstorms needed for tornadoes.
 These thunderstorms generally need an unstable atmosphere to allow air to rise easily, a sufficient amount of moisture to provide energy for the developing storm, and finally, something to force the air to rise in the first place.